 1 fillet of grilled salmon + ½ cup of brown rice, sauteed asparagus with minced garlic + 1 tsp of olive oil + 4 small slices of avocado

 |3 oz (100 g) diced grilled chicken breast seasoned with turmeric + ½ cup quinoa + ¼ cup cooked broccoli with carrots, seasoned with 1 tsp of olive oil + 1 apple||1 stuffed eggplant with tuna, tomato, onion and garlic, au gratin with a little low-fat cheese + 10 grapes|

 |Afternoon snack||1 medium kiwi + 1 handful of peanuts||1 cup fat-free plain yogurt with ½ banana + 1 tsp chia seeds||2 slices of whole grain toast with 2 Tbsp of mashed avocado seasoned with|

 This diet plan is a general example.
-The amounts indicated vary according to age, sex, physical activity and personal history of illnesses.
-It is important to consult with a registered dietitian to make a thorough assessment and develop a meal plan tailored to all individual needs.
+The amounts indicated will vary according to age, sex, physical activity and health history.
+It is important to consult with a registered dietitian for a thorough assessment and to develop a meal plan tailored to all individual needs.